 What is Early Intervention?

-Early intervention is a range of services that helps children with developmental delays or disabilities.
-Early intervention focuses on helping children have full, wholesome lives that will enable them to learn the basic and new skills that typically develop during the first few years of life, such as:
+Early Intervention focuses on helping children have full, wholesome lives that will enable them to learn the basic and new skills that typically develop during the first few years of life, such as:

 - cognitive (thinking ability, learning new skills)